Elections in Alaska

 The number of elections in Alaska (Iñupiaq: Alaaskam naliġagviat) varies by year, but typically municipal elections occur every year, plus primary and general elections for federal and state offices occur during even-numbered years.
 Alaska has a gubernatorial election every four years.
 Members of the state's United States congressional delegation run for election or re-election at the times set out in the United States Constitution.
 Primary elections assist in choosing political parties' nominees for various positions.
 On a regional basis (see list of boroughs and census areas in Alaska), elections also cover municipal issues.
 In addition, a special election can occur at any time.

 In a 2020 study, Alaska was ranked as the 15th hardest state for citizens to vote in.

 In 2020, Alaskan voters approved an initiative to implement a nonpartisan blanket top-four primary with a single, open primary where candidates from all parties are listed on the ballot and the top four vote-getters advance to the general election.
 This system went into effect with the 2022 elections.
 Prior to this, registered voters in Alaska were given a choice between three primary ballots reflecting a semi-closed primary system.
 Specifically, Democratic, Libertarian, Alaskan Independence and Independent candidates were listed on one ballot available to all registered voters and Republican candidates were listed on a second ballot available to voters registered as Republican, Nonpartisan or Undeclared.
+In 2024, Alaskans voted on a measure to repeal the system and return to partisan primaries; the measure narrowly failed to pass.